You-Gao/Blog/_books/2024-06-26-ways-of-seeing.md

 > "The relation between what we see and what we know is never settled."
 > <figcaption class="blockquote-footer">Ways of Seeing</figcaption>

-Picked up this book, because I wanted to understand object recognition.[^1] In essence what the quote means is the ways in which we see (view the world, receive visual stimuli) and what we know (the signs and signifiers imbued with meaning) are never stable nor comprehensive of the thing (person, object, other).
+Picked up this book because I wanted to understand perception.[^1] In essence, what the quote means is the ways in which we see (view the world, receive visual stimuli) and what we know (the signs and signifiers imbued with meaning) are never stable nor comprehensive of the "*thing*" (person, object, other).

-Berger goes through in explaining this effect through analyzing art, pictures, and their meanings.
-The subsequent concept of perspective phenomenology that he delivers is powerful because it conceptualizes the project of phenomenology; at least for me; as the process of coming into understanding the nature of human inter-subjectivity.
+In short: "***people change, things change, words evolve, maps shift, or atleast impermanent in reference**"

-The latter part of the book surprisingly goes into putting the idea of looking by turning the applying the ideas to epistemic violence, capitalism spiritualism, and mechanicality of signs.
-It has been a long time since reading, but in summary, epistemic violence here relates to the interpretation of signs and specifically which perspective is valued more, capitalism spiritualism relates to the commodification of art and symbols to serve spiritual (market) needs, and finally the mechanicality relates to the function of signs, specifically reductive functions of cognition (think fixed categorical understandings).
+Berger explains this effect by analyzing art, pictures, and their meanings.
+The subsequent concept of "*perspective phenomenology*" that he delivers is useful because it describes the whole point of phenomenology, at least for me, as the process of coming into understanding the nature of human "*inter-subjectivity.*"

 <br/>
 ---
-[^1]: I got the inspiration to read this book because I was curious about object recognition when walking up to a library.
+[^1]: I got the inspiration to read this book because a flower pot seemed weird to me walking to class.